Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ### Viewing an Image File

+The image file viewing operation is supported in mobile and wearable applications.

 To display an image file, use the `APP_CONTROL_OPERATION_VIEW` operation with a URI.
 To specify various details, refer to the extras defined below.

 #### Operation